-On 27 October 2021 Spanish Government issued and additional Royal Decree Law, Royal Decree-Law 23/2021, of October 26, on urgent measures in energy matters for the protection of consumers and the introduction of transparency in the wholesale and retail electricity and natural gas markets ("RD 23/2021") which amended RD 17/2021 by introducing (i) that the energy produced by the electric power generation facilities referred to in article 5 of RD 17/2021 that is covered by any term contracting instrument whose date of execution is prior to the entry into force of the RD 23/2021 is excluded, provided that the hedging price associated with said instruments is fixed, and (ii) the energy produced by the electric power generation facilities referred to in article 5 of RD 17/2021 that is covered by some term contracting instrument that, having been entered into force after the entry into force of RD 17/2021, includes a coverage period equal to or greater than one year and the coverage price is fixed.
+On 27 October 2021 Spanish Government issued and additional Royal Decree Law, Royal Decree-Law 23/2021, of October 26, on urgent measures in energy matters for the protection of consumers and the introduction of transparency in the wholesale and retail electricity and natural gas markets ("RD 23/2021), which amended RD 17/2021 outlines the scope of application of the mechanism designed by the Spanish Government to reduce excess payment of the renewable electricity producers in the electricity market, called "clawback", created to reduce the "windfall profits", specifying which power generating facilities shall be excluded from applying said mechanism.

+This new RD establishes (i) that the energy produced by the electric power generation facilities referred to in article 5 of RD 17/2021 that is covered by any term contracting instrument whose date of execution is prior to the entry into force of the RD 23/2021 is excluded, provided that the hedging price associated with said instruments is fixed, and (ii) the energy produced by the electric power generation facilities referred to in article 5 of RD 17/2021 that is covered by some term contracting instrument that, having been entered into force after the entry into force of RD 17/2021, includes a coverage period equal to or greater than one year and the coverage price is fixed.

 According to the above, the PPAs entered by the Issuer will not be affected by RD 17/2021.
-Additionally, Royal Decree 29/2021 of 21 December, whereby urgent measures are adopted in the energy field to promote electric mobility, self-consumption and the deployment of renewable energies.
-All of them tried to address the price crisis from the perspective of the different energy products affected -mainly natural gas and electricity- and their impact on the final consumers of these products; Royal Decree 17/2022 of 20 September by which urgent measures are adopted in the field of energy, in the application of the remuneration system to cogeneration facilities and temporarily reduces the rate of Value Added Tax applicable to deliveries, imports and intra-community acquisitions of certain fuels, with several energyrelated measures, such as the VAT reduction from 21% to 5% on supplies of natural gas, pellets, briquettes and firewood; the possibility that cogeneration temporarily abandons its regulated remuneration regime, so that the Iberian Mechanism is applied; or the creation of a new service for active demand response that will increase the flexibility and security of the electrical system; Royal Decree 18/2022, of 18 October, approving measures to reinforce the protection of energy consumers and to contribute to the reduction of natural gas consumption in application of the "Plan + security for your energy (+SE)", as well as measures regarding remuneration personnel at the service of the public sector and protection of casual agricultural workers affected by drought, which contains seventy-three measures grouped around six objectives: savings and efficiency; transformation of the energy system; extension of protection to citizens, especially the vulnerable; fiscal measures; industry transformation thanks to renewable energy or hydrogen, and solidarity with the rest of the European countries.
+Additionally, Royal Decree 29/2021 of 21 December, whereby urgent measures are adopted in the energy field to promote electric mobility, self-consumption, and the deployment of renewable energies.
+All of them tried to address the price crisis from the perspective of the different energy products affected -mainly natural gas and electricity- and their impact on the final consumers of these products; Royal Decree 17/2022 of 20 September by which urgent measures are adopted in the field of energy, in the application of the remuneration system to cogeneration facilities and temporarily reduces the rate of Value Added Tax applicable to deliveries, imports and intra-community acquisitions of certain fuels, with several energy related measures, such as the VAT reduction from 21% to 5% on supplies of natural gas, pellets, briquettes and firewood; the possibility that cogeneration temporarily abandons its regulated remuneration regime, so that the Iberian Mechanism is applied; or the creation of a new service for active demand response that will increase the flexibility and security of the electrical system; Royal Decree 18/2022, of 18 October, approving measures to reinforce the protection of energy consumers and to contribute to the reduction of natural gas consumption in application of the "Plan + security for your energy (+SE)", as well as measures regarding remuneration personnel at the service of the public sector and protection of casual agricultural workers affected by drought, which contains seventy-three measures grouped around six objectives: savings and efficiency; transformation of the energy system; extension of protection to citizens, especially the vulnerable; fiscal measures; industry transformation thanks to renewable energy or hydrogen, and solidarity with the rest of the European countries.
 In addition, EU Regulation 2022/1369 of the Council, of 5 August 2022, on measures for the reduction of the gas demand and EU Regulation 2022/1854 of the Council of 6 October 2022, on emergency intervention to face the raise of the energy prices.
-Both EU regulation included in the "EU Regulatory Framework" to face the raise of the gas price.
+EU regulation included in the "EU Regulatory Framework" to face the raise of the gas price.